Concerns and controversies at the 2022 Winter Olympics: Human rights issues

 Concerns over China's human rights record have cast a shadow over Beijing's Olympic Games, including a diplomatic boycott over serious human rights abuses against Uyghurs and other Muslim minorities in the country.
 Rights experts stated that crackdowns on human rights defenders, which can range from closing social media accounts to enforced disappearances, were typical in the lead up to sensitive events in China, where the Chinese Communist Party kept a tight lid on dissent.

 Sportswashing

 Critics say that the 2022 Winter Olympics is being used by the Chinese government for the purpose of sportswashing, a practice by which a country uses sporting events to distract from human rights abuses or other issues.

 In January 2022 Amnesty International warned the international community against participating in China's sportswashing efforts.
 According to Amnesty "China is hoping for sportswashing gold and it's vital that every effort is made to counteract that."
 Amnesty also criticized the IOC directly.

-According to Amnesty International, Swedish Olympic champion Nils van der Poel gave his Beijing 2022 gold medal to the daughter of a Hong Kong dissident to protest the Chinese Government's devastating human rights record.
-He won the gold medal in men's 10,000 metre speed skating.